Frequently Asked Questions about Sustainable Exhibiting

 What is the difference between biodegradable and compostable?

-Biodegradable means completely breaks down and returns to nature, decomposing into elements found in nature within a reasonably short period of time after customary disposal.
+Biodegradable products completely break down and return to the earth, decomposing into elements found in nature within a reasonably short period of time after disposal.
 Compostable products are similar to biodegradable ones, but when they break down, they turn into humus, which provides valuable nutrients to the soil.
 The important distinction between biodegradable and compostable products is that the resulting humus is safe and a valuable nutrient to soil.
 The humus is tested for heavy metal content and must meet US and Canadian stated levels in order to be considered compostable.

 What about inks?